-15 Early Stage Researchers (ESR) will be employed in the M-GATE ITN Project.
+15 Early Stage Researchers (ESR) have been employed in the M-GATE ITN Project.
 Each ESR will receive comprehensive and multi-faceted training in general and transferable skills, scientific know-how and technical skills by: • Local training at the host institution benefiting from direct supervision an doctoral schools • Secondments of 2-3 months in 1-3 other M-GATE partner institutes • Participation in up to 17 network-wide trainings on theoretical, computational and experimental topics.
 Each ESR will be exposed to academic and non-academic environments.

 Eligibility / requirements: